quantum-journal/o3po/readme.txt

 * Email templates and various other aspects of the plugin are now customizable.
 * Tweaked appearance of publications.
 * Code quality and test coverage improved.
+* Improved cited-by data parsing
+* Added various options to customize the behavior of the plugin
 ### 0.2.2
 * Settings page now uses password text fields for sensitive settings.
 * Fixed file name of full text pdf download.